publicissapient-france/e-footprint/docs_sources/mkdocs_sourcefiles/Job.md

 data download of request streaming in megabyte.

 ### request_duration
-request duration to service in streaming in hour.
+request duration to streaming in streaming in hour.

 ### cpu_needed
 cpu needed on server server to process streaming in core.